Forests in Odisha

-Odisha Forest
+Features

 Odisha's forests are vast.
-Out of the total geographical area of 155,707 km2, the State records 52,472 km2 (~33%) as some version of forest.
+Out of the total geographical area of 155,707 km2, the State records 52,472 km2 (~33.50%) as some version of forest.
 The actual forest cover may be less, according to the Forest Survey of India, rosewood, sal, piasal, teak and haldi.
-The forest's naturally vigorous growth accounts for a tremendous wealth of biodiversity, filling many catalogues of the wild plant and animal species dwelling within.
+The forests' naturally vigorous growth accounts for a tremendous wealth of biodiversity, filling many catalogues of the wild plant and animal species dwelling within.

 The state has declared large parcels of land as protected areas with the purpose being to allow animals and plants who are sensitive to cohabitation with humans places of relative freedom from interference and habitat loss.
 These protected areas constitute 10.37% of the total forest area and 4.1% of the total geographical area of the state.

 Forest flora

-The state is home to 3000 plant species including 120 orchid species and 63 varieties of mangrove trees which make the state second largest mangrove ecosystem in India.
+The state is home to 3000 plant species including 120 orchid species and 63 varieties of mangrove tree which make the state second largest mangrove ecosystem in India.

-A vast variety of other plants are also found in the state, as in the following:
+A vast variety of other plants is also found in the state, as in the following: